armory/docs/content/en/includes/admin/tls/tls-changing-service-endpoints.md

-Use either the Operator or Halyard to change Spinnaker's service endpoints.
+Use the Operator to change Spinnaker's service endpoints.

-**Operator**

 Change the SpinnakerService custom resource: